akerouanton/zbuild/docs/php-parameters.md

   pdo_mysql: "*"
   soap: "*"

-# These parameters are automatically set by webdf using the "symfony" integration, so there're not needed in this case.
+# These parameters are automatically set by zbuild using the "symfony" integration, so there're not needed in this case.
 # source_dirs:
 #   - './app'
 #   - './src'